rehive/docs-portal/content/extensions/get-started/recommendations.md

 #### Account for throttling

 Platform endpoints are throttled if too many requests are executed at the same time.
-You should build in a manner that is resilent to throttling.
+You should build in a manner that is resilient to throttling.
 The [platform documentation](http://localhost:1313/platform/usage/throttling/) has a section on throttling.

 #### Monitor the changelog and deprecation timeline.

-The changelog and to a lesser extent the deprecation timline are updated regularly.
+The changelog and to a lesser extent the deprecation timeline are updated regularly.
 It is a good idea to stay ahead of the curve and immediately make use of new feature or prepare for features that are getting removed soon.